janfaris24/blok/BLOK_TECHNICAL_GUIDE.md

 ---

-This technical guide provides all the code structure, database schema, and implementation details needed to build CondoSync from scratch.
+This technical guide provides all the code structure, database schema, and implementation details needed to build Blok from scratch.
 Start with the MVP features and iterate based on user feedback.